AdmiralSnackbar66/dnd/3-Mechanics/CLI/optional-features/thirsting-blade-xphb.md

 aliases: ["Thirsting Blade"]
 ---
 # Thirsting Blade
 *Source: Player's Handbook (2024) p.
-157*
+157. Available in the <span title='Systems Reference Document (5.2)'>SRD</span>*
 **Prerequisite**: 5th Warlock
 You gain the Extra Attack feature for your pact weapon only.
-With that feature, you can attack twice with the weapon instead of once when you take the [Attack](3-Mechanics/CLI/rules/actions.md#Attack) action on your turn.
+With that feature, you can attack twice with the weapon instead of once when you take the [Attack](/3-Mechanics/CLI/actions.md#Attack) action on your turn.